facebook-pixel

 In addition to giving residents a place for recreation just 10 minutes from Provo’s city center, the project also provides a haven for the June sucker, a threatened species that only inhabits Utah Lake.

 The lake once contained only 1,000 June suckers, according to a Utah Department of Natural Resources news release.
-Now, nearly 4,000 of the fish species swim in the lake‘s waters.
+Now, an estimated 30,000 to 45,000 of the fish species are part of the spawning population in the lake‘s waters, with nearly 4,000 of them tagged.
 During a Friday ribbon-cutting ceremony for the project’s partners, more June suckers were released; the hatchery-raised fish were cultivated by a Logan water-recirculation facility, the release said.

 (Francisco Kjolseth | The Salt Lake Tribune) Josh Kreitzer looks for different species of birds alongside his son Micah, 10, as they enjoy the newly opened Provo River Delta recreation area on Saturday, Oct.
 26, 2024.